 The Daytona 500 is a NASCAR Cup Series race held yearly at Daytona International Speedway in Daytona Beach, Florida.
-It is a 500-mile-long race.
-It is the first of two Cup races held each year at Daytona.
+A 500-mile-long race, itt is the first of two Cup races held each year at Daytona.
 The Coke Zero 400 is the second race.

-The Daytona 500 is viewed as the most significant and renowned race on the NASCAR schedule.
+It is viewed as the most significant and renowned race on the NASCAR schedule.
 It even has the biggest prize value.

 Daytona International Speedway is 2.5 miles long.
 It takes 200 laps to finish the 500-mile race.
-Notwithstanding, the race is considered as official only after two stages of 120 laps are finished which accounts for 300 miles.
+Notwithstanding, the race is considered official only after two stages of 120 laps are finished which accounts for 300 miles.

 The track was somewhat on the sand and furthermore on the roadway close to the seashore.
 Prior occasions highlighted 200-mile races with stock vehicles.
 In 1959, the 500-mile stock vehicle race was held at Daytona.
 It was the second 500-mile NASCAR race.

 The name of the race has been changed quite a few times.
 It was known as the Inaugural 500 Mile International Sweepstakes in 1959.
-In 1960 it was named as Second Annual 500 Mile International Sweepstakes.
+In 1960, it was named as Second Annual 500 Mile International Sweepstakes.

 From 1991 to 1993 it was known as the Daytona 500 by STP.
 The race has been given many other names other the year such as Daytona 500 by Dodge and Daytona 500 by Toyota.

 |Venue||Daytona International Speedway|